Wolverine971/9takes/src/blog/people/historical/Robert-Oppenheimer.md

 ## The Introspective Genius

-Individualists are deep thinkers, often introspective and in tune with their emotions.
+Individualists are deep thinkers, often reflective and in tune with their emotions.
 This is a trait that was evident in Oppenheimer's character.
 Known for his poetic demeanor, he often used philosophical and literary references in his speeches, one time quoting from the Hindu scripture Bhagavad Gita after the first successful atomic bomb test: <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/J._Robert_Oppenheimer">"Now I am become Death, the destroyer of worlds."</a> This profound self-awareness and introspection, often leading to dramatic self-expression, aligns him with the Enneagram Type 4.

 ## The Pursuit of Uniqueness